 Cyber Monday Reflections: 15 Ways the Internet Changed Knitting

 Imagine a sparsely populated world with no mechanism for long-distance communication.
 Humans live in small societies separated by long distances or natural barriers.
 Each community knows it’s not alone—they understand that other people inhabit this world—but they can’t find each other easily.
 That, my friends, was the world of knitting before the internet, especially before the internet of the early 21st century.
-On a day like Cyber Monday, as you pull out your credit card and offer prayers of thanksgiving for easy online shopping, don’t forget those intrepid crafters of yore who did their thing with pencils, paper patterns, and Polaroid cameras.
+On a day like Cyber Monday (affiliate link) or Cyber Week like we have on Interweave, as you pull out your credit card and offer prayers of thanksgiving for easy online shopping, don’t forget those intrepid crafters of yore who did their thing with pencils, paper patterns, and Polaroid cameras.

 Life Before Cyber Monday